-In 2013, Israel’s net ODA amounted to USD 186 million, representing a decrease of 6% in real terms over 2012 (although in nominal terms Israel’s net ODA slightly increased).
+In 2013, Israel’s net ODA amounted to USD 202 million, representing an increase of 2% in real terms over 2012.
 The ratio of ODA as a share of GNI remained stable at 0.07%.
-Multilateral ODA accounted for USD 16 million, representing 8% of Israel’s total ODA.

 Israel’s Agency for International Development Co-operation (MASHAV), a division of the Ministry of Foreign Affairs, is in charge of planning, implementing and co-ordinating Israel’s development co-operation.

 Israel is also engaged in triangular co-operation, sharing its experience with other countries.
 It partners with several international organisations (e.g. United Nations Development Programme, Food and Agriculture Organization and World Food Programme) and Development Assistance Committee (DAC) members (e.g. Canada, France, Germany, Italy and the United States) to support developing countries in areas in which it has a comparative advantage.